When Your Anxious Child Looks Like an Angry Child

 So far I have talked about the link between stress and anger.

-Anxiety concerns the anticipation of what might or might not happen.
+Anxiety is about the anticipation of what might or might not happen.
 It might be triggered by a thought, such as: What if I get told off in maths?

 The thought doesn’t have to be real or something that will definitely come true, even the thought of something which is highly unlikely to happen can cause anxiety.